OpenFunction/functions-framework-nodejs-deprecated/doc/function-examples.md

 >  ⚠️ To understand all details of `config.json`, please read [OpenFunction Context Specs](https://github.com/OpenFunction/functions-framework/blob/main/docs/OpenFunction-context-specs.md).

 **`input` means what type of your function is**.
-If you don't specify this field, our function is regarded as the normal HTTP request.
-Let's say thet you specify the filed is a `pubsub` (see `input.param.type` above), this means your function is now a subscriber in the OpenFunction, the pubsub middleware which the function subscribes is called `pubsub` (see `input.name`) and the topic is `test` (see `input.uri`).
+This means your function is now a subscriber in the OpenFunction, the pubsub middleware which the function subscribes is called `pubsub` (see `input.name`) and the topic is `test` (see `input.uri`).

 **`outputs` means the destinations your function result goes to**.
-If you don't specify this field, the result just returns to the caller.
-Here let's say we want to send the result to `pubsub` middlware component (see `outputs.pubsub`), it's type is a `pubsub` (see `outputs.pubsub.params.type`), this means that your function is now a publisher, and your publish your result to the middleware component called `pubsub`.
+This means that your function is now a publisher, and your publish your result to the middleware component called `pubsub`.

 The business logic in our example is easy: